columbia/crane/README.md

 Multi-threaded State Machine Replication

 Machines: three replicas to hold server programs, one client machine.
-Server machine: 24 hyperthreading cores (cat /proc/cpuinfo).
+Server machine: 12 cores with hyperthreading.
 The number of cores on these server machines is critical, because our crane/eval-container/configs/*.sh files specified 8~12 as the concurrency level.
 If your servers do not have 24 cores, you had better decrease these